 Damian Jurd and Daniel Powell lived in different parts of New South Wales and they never knew each other.
 Damian was born seven years earlier than Daniel.
 Each of them gave up living at the age of 28.

 Whereas Damian Jurd first contacted Broken Rites in 1993, Daniel Powell did not contact us until 2004, and by then Damian Jurd had already died.
-Broken Rites told Daniel about the trouble in the Moree parish in northern New South Wales and story of Damian Jurd.
-Daniel Powell's lawyer then used this information to help get Daniel acquitted from the criminal charges of "demanding money" from Father F.
+Broken Rites told Daniel about the trouble in the Moree parish in northern New South Wales and the story of Damian Jurd.
+Daniel Powell's lawyer then used this information to help get Daniel acquitted from the criminal charges of "demanding money" from Farrell.

 Broken Rites arranged for Daniel Powell to have telephone contact with Damian Jurd's family in northern New South Wales.
 Damian's family expressed sympathy and encouragement to Daniel.